harshilkandoi/report-submission-template/Report (Week 4).md

 On connecting the joined ends to a battery through charge controller, we can charge a battery which can be further utilized as an electricity source.

 ---

-**8.4 Closure**

-**8.4.1 Availability**
--   Production plan for the heat renewal device : The production of the heat renewal device would be 20% more than the sale of the device till the end of sale of the product.
-This would ensure the availability of components and the device itself in case of replacement, repair and non-availability.
--   Buying components from other sellers : All the components can be bought from any other electronic devices manufacturer in the market.

-**8.4.2 Easy Maintenance**

-- The heat renewal system includes only the TEGs, charge controller and battery.
-So the maintenance is minimal.

-**8.4.3 Replaceability**

--  End of life of heat renewal device - The components of heat renewal device (TEG module, battery and charge controller) will be available for repairing and replacement till 10 years (warranty) after the end of sale for the heat renewal device.

--  Upgradability : The quality of the TEGs would improve over the time, thus it will be possible to incorporate more efficient TEGs into the system after say a period of 10 years.

----
 <div style = "page-break-after: always; visibility: hidden">